suicidal ideation and addiction

 • Can you handle the lifestyle associated with attending intensive outpatient programs?

-• Have you found traditional outpatient programs to not be enough?
+• Have you found traditional outpatient programs not to be enough?

 PHPs vs IOPs: The Difference Between These Programs